COVID-19 SAFETY REQUIREMENTS FOR VOLUNTEERS & COMMUNITY PARTNERS

 - Do not volunteer at an in-person project if:

-- You believe you may have been exposed to covid-19 within the past 14 days
+- You believe you may have been exposed to COVID-19 within the past 14 days and have not met CDC guidelines to be cleared from quarantine.

 - If you are in a high-risk category due to age or health conditions, please consider carefully your own risk before attending a project.
 Volunteers in high-risk categories are encouraged to only participate in virtual opportunities at this time.